Maryland Route 122

 Maryland Route 122 (MD 122) is a state highway in the U.S. state of Maryland.
-Known as Security Boulevard and Cooks Lane, the state highway runs 2.96 mi from Rolling Road east to the Baltimore city limit within the western Baltimore County suburb of Woodlawn.
-MD 122 serves the headquarters of the Social Security Administration and connects the agency with Interstate 70 (I-70), I-695, and U.S. Route 40 (US 40).
+Known as Security Boulevard, the state highway runs 2.96 mi from Rolling Road east to the Baltimore city line within the western Baltimore County suburb of Woodlawn.
+MD 122 serves the headquarters of the Social Security Administration and connects the agency with MD 570, I-695, and U.S. Route 40 (US 40).
 Security Boulevard was constructed in 1960 concurrent with the completion of the Social Security Administration's new headquarters.
-The six-lane divided highway and the Baltimore County portion of Cooks Lane were transferred from county to state maintenance around 1991.
+The highway was transferred from county to state maintenance around 1991.

 Route description

 MD 122 begins at an intersection with Rolling Road.
 The roadway continues west as the county-maintained portion of Security Boulevard, a four-lane divided highway that leads to the headquarters of the Centers for Medicare & Medicaid Services.
 MD 122 heads east as a six-lane divided highway through a commercial area.
-The state highway intersects Belmont Avenue just north of Security Square Mall before its partial cloverleaf interchange with I-695 (Baltimore Beltway) just north of the Beltway's stack interchange with I-70.
-There is no access between MD 122 and I-70 via I-695.
+The state highway intersects Belmont Avenue just north of Security Square Mall before its partial cloverleaf interchange with I-695 (Baltimore Beltway) just north of the Beltway's stack interchange with I-70 and MD 570.
+There is no access between MD 122 and I-70/MD 570 via I-695.
 East of the Beltway, the state highway intersects Woodlawn Drive and Gwynn Oak Avenue and passes along the northern edge of the Social Security Administration headquarters complex.
-East of the complex, MD 122 parallels Dead Run east and then southeast through a forested area, becoming four lanes at its intersection with Forest Park Avenue and Ingleside Avenue, the latter of which has a ramp to westbound I-70.
-The state highway continues through a partial cloverleaf interchange with I-70 just west of the Interstate's eastern terminus at a park and ride facility.
-At its southern intersection with Forest Park Avenue and an entrance ramp to the park and ride, MD 122 reduces to a two-lane undivided road and its name changes to Cooks Lane for the very short remainder of the highway to the boundary between Baltimore County and the city of Baltimore.
-Cooks Lane continues as an unnumbered residential street southeast through the West Hills neighborhood of Baltimore to US 40 (Edmondson Avenue).
+East of the complex, MD 122 parallels Dead Run east and then southeast through a forested area, becoming four lanes at its intersection with Forest Park Avenue and Ingleside Avenue, the latter of which has a ramp to westbound MD 570 (which replaced I-70 east of I-695 in 2014).
+The state highway continues through a partial cloverleaf interchange with MD 570 just west of the freeway's eastern terminus at a park and ride facility.
+At the boundary between Baltimore County and the city of Baltimore, the highway continues as a residential street known as Cooks Lane through the West Hills neighborhood of Baltimore to US 40 (Edmondson Avenue).